No, Acceptance Perth is a welcoming safe space for LGBTIQA+ Catholics, their family, and friends. We affirm everyone’s human dignity and their faith.

 https://www.ncronline.org/news/vatican/francis-explains-who-am-i-judge

-Acceptance Perth respects the rights of LGBTIQA+ Catholics and their conscience decisions as taught by the church.
-Our community welcomes all gender and sexually diverse individuals, couples and their children.
-We also welcome families of LGBTQA+ Catholics and others seeking to support us, learn with and celebrate with us.
-We also welcome those discovering or questioning or transitioning.
-As the Pope says: “Who are we to judge?”
+Acceptance Perth respects the conscience decisions of LGBTIQA+ Catholics as taught by the Church.
+Our community welcomes all gender and sexually diverse individuals, couples, and their children.
+We welcome families of LGBTIQA+ Catholics and others who wish to support, learn with, and celebrate with us.
+We welcome those who are discovering, questioning, or transitioning.
+And we welcome those finding their way back to the Church after time away – you are welcome to journey with us, without conditions or expectations.

 Sources: